Something went wrong!

-Every Sunday at 7PM Pacific Time, we are giving a live concert from our Ashland home.
+Every other Sunday at 5PM Pacific Time, we are giving a live concert from our Ashland home.
 You can watch it at Gary Garrett’s Facebook Page, or Anjalisa Aitken’s.
 Earlier episodes are archived on our Live page.

 One Saturday Anjalisa went for a walk, and a song followed her home.
 We wrote some more words, and on Sunday we sang it — for the first time, even in practice.

 All of our house concerts and workshops have been replaced by these weekly online shows.
 We welcome your support and we’re grateful for it.
 You can go to PayPal.me/theharmonypeople or contact us by email.